RLuke22/curriculum-learning-acr/README.md

-# curriculum-learning-acr
+# Curriculum Learning for Imbalanced Classification in Large Vocabulary Automatic Chord Recognition

-ISMIR 2021: Curriculum Learning for Imbalanced Classification in Large Vocabulary Automatic Chord Recognition
+This repository contains the implementation, results, and paper for the ISMIR 2021 paper "Curriculum Learning for Imbalanced Classification in Large Vocabulary Automatic Chord Recognition" (Rowe and Tzanetakis).